 There are actions you may take to avoid to releasing your unwanted pet.
 For example:

-If you need help caring for or rehoming your exotic pet, see the map below of our partners in the Don’t Let It Loose campaign, including pet stores, vet clinics, and animal rescues and shelters.
+If you need help caring for or rehoming your exotic pet (examples include exotics such as turtles, snakes, lizards, geckos, guinea pigs, and hamsters) in Washington, see the map below of our WA partners in the Don’t Let It Loose campaign, including pet stores, vet clinics, and exotics/reptile rescues and shelters.
 Some of these partner organizations are able to take in unwanted pets, while some only may offer advice about how to care for your pet or what you can do instead of releasing it.
 You must contact the location to see if it can take in your pet; do not drop off pets without coordinating with the organization.
 The embedded map below may not show up in certain browsers.
 If it doesn’t load, click here to see the map full-screen.

 Zoom in slightly to start seeing the points on the map, and please note that it may take a minute for points to load!
 Click on a point to see its name, location, contact information, etc.